Woodlands Church is excited to be hosting four full time residents for the 2025-2026 Ministry Year.

 Residents will also shadow pastors in premarital and wedding preparation, hospital visits, and funeral work.

 Learn: Residents will learn Bible Study skills (including training in Logos Bible Software), as well as gain theological training.
-Over the course of the year, residents will write a personal statement of faith and recieve a Gateway Certificate, which will prepare them for licensure in the EFCA.
-They will also be enrolled in Trinity Evangelical Divinity School and complete a Certificate Program of up to 12 Masters-level credits (transferrable if additiona seminary eduction is later pursued).
+Over the course of the year, residents will write a personal statement of faith and receive a Gateway Certificate, which will prepare them for licensure in the EFCA.
+They will also be enrolled in Trinity Evangelical Divinity School and complete a Certificate Program of up to 12 Masters-level credits (transferrable if additional seminary eduction is later pursued).

 Do: While learning and observing are the key components, residents will also gain experience in teaching in Kids, Youth, and adult ministry programs – including receiving feedback.
 Residents will also be expected to be part of discipleship programs that model ministry.
 They will be engaged in spiritual formation practices that will stead them for their entire ministry career.